FAQs for Professionals

 6. How will NATCAN work?

-In this way, the new audits will be produced to the same high standard as those that the CEU has run for years, maintaining the standards of excellence the CEU is renowned for.
+In this way, the new audits are produced to the same high standard as those that the CEU has run for years, maintaining the standards of excellence the CEU is renowned for.
 More information about our approach can be found here:

 Our Approach